luca-domenichini/SmartIOT.Connector/README.md

  - [ ] GRPC Server Connector
  - [X] TCP Server Connector
  - [X] TCP Client Connector
- - [ ] Update docs for connectors: some parameters are not documented
  - [ ] Web app with monitoring capabilities (included in default ConsoleApp project)
- - [ ] Extensibility docs
-   - [ ] How to create and plug a custom device
-   - [ ] How to create and plug a custom connector
  - [X] Nuget packages on nuget.org - https://www.nuget.org/packages?q=SmartIOT.Connector
  - [X] Docker runner image on dockerhub - https://hub.docker.com/repository/docker/lucadomenichini/smartiot-connector-consoleapp
  - [ ] Runners